 A lot of ink, both real and virtual, has been spilled over the Glock 43 pistol.
 It’s understandable why.
 For roughly 20 years, there has been a clamor among the Glock faithful for a single-stack 9mm pistol.
 All of that pent up demand has now been unleashed, and everything related to the new gun stands to bring customers through the doors.

-Rather than being the first to publish a review of the new guns, I decided to aim for a much more in-depth examination of the pistols.
+Rather than being the first to publish a review of the new Glocks, I decided to aim for a much more in-depth examination of the firearms.
 I’ve had this test gun since May, and have shot and carried it extensively since then.
-I’ve also had others shoot it in a training class, and I solicited their opinions on the gun.
+I’ve also had others shoot it in a training class, and I solicited their opinions on the carry gun.

 I’ve got a pretty solid feel for this pistol, and I hope I can relate that to you.
 Although I think it would behoove you to read the complete review, I’ll save the time crunched reader with my bottom line: the gun is very good, though not for everyone.
 I’m buying one for my personal use, and I expect it will be my daily carry for any time I am not testing another pistol.

 The G43 is a solid, striker fired pistol that will serve the self-defense needs of many people.
 I recommend it.
 I also suggest purchasing the gun through one of the below affiliate links.

 - Palmetto State Armory (best price)